VJ1996/3GC3_assignment3/ReadMe.txt

 w, a, s, d - move camera
 r - clear scene
 1 to 5 - Select Material (Gold, Silver, Chrome, Bronze, Ruby) respectively.
+SpaceBar - Save scene, enter the name of the file in the terminal, remember to add the .txt extention.
+L - Load scene, enter the name of the file in terminal

 ######Please note that Silver and Chrome look very similar.
 Same with Gold and Bronze######